SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 However, installing SCOOP_ will automatically install pyzmq_ if it is missing.

+``'NETQUEUE'`` wrapping is similar to ``'QUEUE'`` wrapping but data can be shared across a computer network.
+Data is collected by a server process that listens at a particular ``port``.
+As above this wrap mode can be used with SCOOP_ and requires pyzmq_.

 Finally, there also exists a lightweight multiprocessing environment :class:`~pypet.environment.MultiprocContext`.
 It allows to use trajectories in a multiprocess safe setting without the need of a full :class:`~pypet.environment.Environment`.